 College Level Examination Program (CLEP): The University of the Virgin Islands is an official limited center for the College Level Examination Program.
 Students who have acquired sufficient skill and knowledge in an area of study tested by the program may contact Access and Enrollment Services on the St. Thomas Campus or the Albert A. Sheen Campus, St. Croix, to arrange for testing.
-There is a fee of \$80.00 (USD) per examination, and a \$15.00 (USD) administration charge for CLEP examinations.
+There are examination and administration charges for CLEP examinations.
 Students must wait six (6) months before retaking a CLEP examination.
 In general, credit at the University of the Virgin Islands will be awarded for CLEP scores at or above the level recommended by the College Board for the following areas only: